jeanq1/EEG-Sleep-Stage-Classification/README.md

 ## Introduction

 We propose to use Dreem 2 headband data to perform sleep stage scoring on 30 seconds epochs of biophysiological signals using deep learning techniques.
 This project was done in the context of the Deep Learning course from the MVA master and CentraleSupelec, the final report is available [here](final_report_DL_JQ.pdf).
+We explore several pre-processing and classification approaches (CNN, LSTM, Transformer) and report the best results.

 ## Data